davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 28-DEC-2020
 * Coronavirus_Statistics_DataUpdate_v003 explores alignment of raw and processed USA Facts metrics by state
 * Coronavirus_Statistics_DataUpdate_v003 explores alignment of metrics by state in USA Facts and COVID Tracking Project
+* Coronavirus_Statistics_DataUpdate_v003 continues exploring alignment of metrics by state in USA Facts and COVID Tracking Project